Child health clinic

 Child health clinics in The Hague region

-Each Centre for Children and Families (CJG, Centrum voor Jeugd en Gezin) in The Hague has a child health clinic.
+Each Centre for Children and Families (CJG, Centrum voor Jeugd en Gezin, in Dutch) in The Hague has a child health clinic.

 The JGZ has several child health clinics in Delft.